 The base package with the lock retails for $150 and the WiFi add-on adds another $50.
 You can preorder one now for $100 or $150 on Kickstarter, though.

 I’m not a big fan of ADDING vulnerabilities to your home’s security (Bluetooth and WiFi connectivity).
-But, I do see the value in being notified when your lock is opened.
-A lot of users have tried an open source home automation software to be easily notified via their smartphones.
+But, I do see the value in being notified when your lock is opened, using an open source domotics software to be easily notified via their smartphones or an off-the-shelf solution like SmartThings.
 However, anybody with a security system is going to get the same thing with an entry sensor on the door.

 I also wouldn’t be crazy about leaving my door knob unlocked so that the Sesame could grant access to the house with the one remaining lock.
 Granted, it won’t bear as much force as a dead bolt if someone tries to break in, but the extra latch and strike plate will likely help slow the process down.